-We begin with the assumption that the new physics particles are heavier than the relevant energy of the Higgs factory.
-In this case, their effect can be characterized in the effective-field-theory (EFT) framework, in which higher dimensional operators supplement the Standard Model Lagrangian.
+With the assumption that the new physics particles are heavier than the relevant energy of the Higgs factory, their effect can be characterized in the effective-field-theory (EFT) framework, in which higher dimensional operators supplement the Standard Model Lagrangian.
 Imposing baryon and lepton numbers conservations, all higher dimensional operators are of even dimension:

-$$\mathcal{L}{EFT} = \mathcal{L}{SM} + \sum{i} \frac{c_i^{(6)}}{\Lambda^2} \mathcal{O}i^{(6)} + \sum{j} \frac{c_j^{(8)}}{\Lambda^4} \mathcal{O}j^{(8)} + \cdots$$ (7.4)
+$$\mathcal{L}{\rm EFT} = \mathcal{L}{\rm SM} + \sum{i} \frac{c_i^{(6)}}{\Lambda^2} \mathcal{O}i^{(6)} + \sum{j} \frac{c_j^{(8)}}{\Lambda^4} \mathcal{O}j^{(8)} + \cdots$$ (12)

 The leading effects of new physics at the electroweak scale would be the dimension-six operators.
-To obtain robust constraints on the Wilson coefficients c_i , a global analysis is required which includes the contributions from all possible dimension-six operators.
+To obtain robust constraints on the Wilson coefficients $c_i$ , a global analysis is required which includes the contributions from all possible dimension-six operators.
 While a large number of dimension-six operators can be written down, only a subset of them contribute to the Higgs boson processes at leading order.
 Among these operators, some are much better constrained by other measurements.
-It is thus reasonable to focus on the operators that primarily contribute to the Higgs boson processes and reduce the parameter space by making appropriate assumptions, as done in many recent studies of EFT global analysis at future lepton colliders [62-68].
-Following these studies, we discard the CPviolating operators as well as the ones that induce fermion dipole interactions.
-At leading order, CP-violating operators do not have linear contributions to the rates of Higgs processes.
-While they do contribute to the angular observables at the leading order [69, 70], these operators are usually much better constrained by EDM experiments [71-73], though some rooms are still possible for the CP-violating couplings of Higgs boson to the heavy flavor quarks and leptons [74, 75].
+It is thus reasonable to focus on the operators that primarily contribute to the Higgs boson processes and reduce the parameter space by making appropriate assumptions, as done in many recent studies of EFT global analysis at future lepton colliders [55, 61-66].
+Following these studies, the CP-violating operators as well as the ones that induce fermion dipole interactions are discarded in this analysis.
+At leading order, CP-violating operators do not have linear contributions to the rates of Higgs boson processes.
+While they do contribute to the angular observables at the leading order [67, 68], these operators are usually much better constrained by EDM experiments [69-71], though some rooms are still possible for the CP-violating couplings of Higgs boson to the heavy flavor quarks and leptons [72, 73].
 The interference between the fermion dipole interactions with SM terms are suppressed by the fermion masses.
 The corresponding operators also generate dipole moments, which are stringently constrained especially for light fermions.
-For the operators that modify the Yukawa matrices, we focus on the five diagonal ones that correspond to the top, charm, bottom, tau, and muon Yukawa couplings, which are relevant for the Higgs boson measurements at CEPC.
+For the operators that modify the Yukawa matrices, only the five diagonal ones that correspond to the top, charm, bottom, tau, and muon Yukawa couplings are considered, which are relevant for the Higgs boson measurements at CEPC.

-Before presenting our projections, we offer some brief comments on the EFT framework.
-In comparison with the κ -framework, a significant advantage of the EFT framework is that it gives is physical parameterization of the new physics effect.
+Before presenting the projections, some brief comments on the EFT framework are in order.
+In comparison with the $\kappa$ -framework, a significant advantage of the EFT framework is that it gives physical parametrizations of the new physics effect.
 EFT operators can be used directly in computations.
-It also allows natural inclusion of new observables, with possible correlations automatically taken into account.
+It also allows natural inclusions of new observables, with possible correlations automatically taken into account.
 At the same time, the connections with experimental observables are less direct and intuitive.
 Sometimes, the EFT approach is referred to as model-independent.
 This is only accurate to a certain extent.
 At least, it assumes that there are no new light degrees of freedom.
-In practice, assumptions are often made to simplify the set of EFT operators, as we have also done here.
+In practice, assumptions are often made to simplify the set of EFT operators, as also done here.